XM PCR

 The XM PCR is a satellite receiver sold by XM Radio and discontinued in 2004, amidst piracy concerns.
 Programs allowed users to record every song played on an XM channel, quickly and cheaply building an MP3 library.

 History

 The Personal Computer Receiver (PCR) was first announced in 2003.
 The next year, XM pulled the PCRs from the market, reportedly due to music piracy.
-However, that didn't stop demand: Some units were reportedly selling for more than US$300 on eBay.
-As of February 2007, prices settled down to around US$30–50.

 Enhancements

 Several enhancements have been created for the PCR, both software and hardware.
 In the software arena, PCR Replacement programs have been sprouting up on Internet forums and web sites.
 These are software packages that replace the interface included with the PCR, XMMT.
 Several features have been added to these new programs, including the ability to rip songs and build an MP3 library, time shift shows so that the user can listen at a more convenient time, control the radio via a web browser, and stream audio to other computers.
 Some web sites also offer a playlist log, which allows a user to browse a list of all the recently played songs or shows.

 A hardware modification has also been discovered that allows the addition of a TOSLINK optical output, allowing users to connect the PCR to the optical digital input on a home theater receiver.